 - Use a high-shear mixing system to help prevent clump formation and/or increase mixing time.
 However, make sure it doesn’t result in permanent viscosity loss of already-hydrated ingredients

-- Replace starches and gums with an alternative emulsifying agent that doesn’t experience the same issues during the mixing process
+- Replace problematic powders with an alternative emulsifying agent that doesn’t experience the same issues during the mixing process

 Alternative Ingredient Solutions to Prevent Clumping

-In the move to replace or reduce the use of high-fat, high-cost butter, cheese, cream, oil, eggs and other traditional ingredients in their formulations, some manufacturers have turned to artificial gums, starches and thickening agents, often in powder form.
-Some have also tried plant-based alternatives, but attempts to duplicate the rich flavor and consistency of the original formulation, however, are often met with disappointing results.
+In the move to replace or reduce the use of high-fat, high-cost heavy cream, cheese and other traditional ingredients in their formulations, some manufacturers have turned to thickening agents, often in powder form.
+Some have also tried plant-based alternatives, but attempts to duplicate the rich flavor and consistency of the original formulation are often met with disappointing results.

-For product developers who want to find ways to reduce or replace traditional ingredients without the problems associated with most gums and starches, consider shelf-stable Grande Bravo® functional whey protein concentrate.
+For product developers who want to find ways to reduce or replace traditional ingredients without the problems associated with most commodity ingredients, consider shelf-stable Grande Bravo® functional whey protein concentrate.

 A bonus to its superior functionality is its clean flavor profiles, ensuring that signature flavors aren’t compromised.
 It also can improve nutrition by replacing or reducing high-fat, calorie-laden traditional ingredients, and can be promoted as an all-natural ingredient to cater to consumer demands for cleaner labels.

 Our team of scientists is ready to bring their expertise to the table and help you overcome these and other challenges.
 Let them demonstrate how Grande Bravo functional whey protein concentrate can be successfully incorporated into your food system and formulation.
 They’ll help you overcome common frustrations associated with formulating creamy applications.
 Reach out to us today to start the conversation.